 Here is a complete three-step pipeline that takes a text prompt, generates an image, and upscales it.
 This demonstrates the exact pattern covered in this guide:

-- A text input node provides the prompt
+- A text input node (nodeType: input:text) provides the prompt

-- An AI image model (Nano Banana Pro) generates the image from the prompt
+- An AI image model (nodeType: generate:nano_banana_pro) generates the image from the prompt

 - A Crystal Upscaler node enhances the output to 4K resolution

-Each node communicates through REST API calls, with the output URL from one step passed as the input to the next.
+Each node communicates through the Wireflow execution engine, with the output URL from one step passed as the input to the next.
 The entire pipeline runs in under 30 seconds.
+You can also trigger this pipeline via webhook without authentication, making it easy to integrate with external services or no-code automation tools.

 Frequently Asked Questions